-Flooding Class Frequency Effects None Never floods (nearly 0 percent chance) Planting or choice of crop is not affected Rare Floods less than 5 times in 100 years (<5%) Planting or choice of crop is not usually affected Occasional (OCC) Floods 5 to 50 times in 100 years (5-50%) Planting or choice of crop is affected and land class is usually reduced one class Frequent (FREQ) Floods more than once in 2 years (>50%) Planting or choice of crop is affected and land class is usually reduced to class VI
+Flooding Class Frequency Effects None Never floods (nearly 0 percent chance) Planting or choice of crop is not affected.
+Rare Floods less than 5 times in 100 years Planting or choice of crop is not (<5%) usually affected.
+Occasional Floods 5 to 50 times in 100 years Planting or choice or crop is (OCC) (5-50%) affected and land class is usually reduced one class.
+Frequent Floods more than once in 2 years Planting or choice of crop is (FREQ) (>50%) affected and land class is usually Reduced to class VI.